mtoensing/simpletoc/readme.txt

 It works by parsing the post content and retrieving the heading blocks, and creates a new dynamic block with a list of links to the headings.

+No customizations.
+No options.
+Just an unordered list.

 This plugin is forked from https://github.com/pdewouters/gutentoc